 Lucia Dossin (BR/NL) is a researcher/designer living in Rotterdam, the Netherlands.
-She has a background in architecture and webdesign and holds a MA in Media Design & Communication from Piet Zwart Institute.
+She holds a BA in Architecture & Urbanism from FAU USP, a background in - self-taught - webdesign practices and a MA in Media Design & Communication from Piet Zwart Institute.

 Her interests reside at the intersection of art and design, more precisely on the (actual/possible/desirable) relationships between humans and computers: user-friendliness, interfaces, user-generated data and digital literacy.